surbhiijain/good-eats/README.md

     * User can register a new account
     * User can log in
 * Stream
-    * Users can view a list of places their friends have checked in at
+    * Users can view a list of places their friends have checked in at in a table view and map view
 * Detail
     * Users can click into and see more details about the friend's restaurant experience
 * Stream / Profile